Last Updated on January 15, 2025

 If you’re contemplating a trip to Turkey, you’ll find many interesting things to do in Istanbul…

-Istanbul is a fascinating city that takes you back in time.
-A very long time, in fact, since it’s been inhabited for more than 5,000 years.
+Like few other cities, Istanbul takes you back in time—a very long time since it’s been inhabited for more than 5,000 years.
 During those 50 centuries, it was the capital of two of the most powerful empires in the world: the Byzantine (330 – 1453AD) and the Ottoman (1453 – 1922).
-Both empires have left their marks on the city, which now blend almost seamlessly into our 21st-century world.
+Both empires left their marks on the city, which blends almost seamlessly into our 21st-century world.

-If you’re visiting Istanbul for only two or three days, as most people do, forget all the guidebook hype.
-Instead, focus on these 10 exciting things to do in Istanbul to make your trip memorable.
-And you can do them all on your own, without hiring a guide or breaking the bank.
+If you visit Istanbul for only two or three days, as most people do, forget all the guidebook hype.
+Instead, focus on these 10+ exciting things to do in Istanbul to make your trip memorable.
+And you can do them all independently, without hiring a guide.

 Visit the Blue Mosque, One of the Things to Do in Istanbul

 If possible, also visit the neighborhood in the evening when spotlights bathe the mosque in the soft evening light.
 Go to Sultanahmet Square, the former site of the ancient hippodrome, outside the mosque’s courtyard.
-In one of the nearby cafes, grab a drink or a bite to eat while enjoying the evening view of the mosque.
+Relax in a café with a drink or a bite to eat and enjoy the evening view of the mosque.

 Sultan Ahmet, Atmeydanı Cd.
 No:7